Patrick Kilpatrick action film villain appearances embrace

 Interspersed he created full spectrum print and media productions for glamour fashion icons such as Givenchy and Maud Frizon while body guarding Jefferson Airplane, Jethro Tull, the Grateful Dead, Quicksilver Messenger Service, Procul Harem, Jimi Hendrix, Pink Floyd, Rod Stewart, Steve Marriot and Humble Pie, Jeff Beck, etc.

-Kilpatrick is a member of the Academy of Television Arts and Sciences, winner of the People’s Choice Award at the 2015 Action on Film Festival in Los Angeles (Best Picture “Assassin X”) and the recipient of the 2015 Distinguished Alumni Professional Achievement Award from his prep alma mater – The Gilbert School in Winsted, Connecticut.
-He was that school’s graduate guest speaker spring 2017.
+Kilpatrick is a member of the Academy of Television Arts and Sciences, winner of the People’s Choice Award at the 2015 Action on Film Festival in Los Angeles (Best Picture “Assassin X”) and the 2015 Distinguished Alumni Professional Achievement Award from his prep alma mater – The Gilbert School in Winsted, Connecticut.
+He was that school’s graduate guest speaker Spring 2017.

-As a voiceover performer he has appeared as the voice of Sailplane Grand Prix, the narrator of the Olympic IMAX movie, and as political VO for candidates Ohio Governor John Kasich (R) and Mayor of Miami/Governor candidate Florida’s Phillip Levine (D).
+As a voiceover performer he was the voice of Sailplane Grand Prix, the narrator of the Olympic IMAX movie, and as political VO for candidates Ohio Governor John Kasich (R), and Mayor of Miami/ Gubernatorial candidate Florida’s Phillip Levine (D).